 The show draws both amateur and professional entries and over the years we’ve seen a steady increase in both the number of entries and the quality of the photographs accepted into the show.

-InFocus offers both cash and merchandise as prizes for the winning photographs in both the color and black and white categories.
+InFocus offers both cash and merchandise as prizes for the winning photographs.
 A new category, the Excellence in Photography Award, was added a few years ago.
 It is named for the former resident, and nationally renowned photographer, Charles Moore.

-InFocus is a program of the Tuolumne County Arts Alliance (formerly the Central Sierra Arts Council), and as such, it is a non-profit exhibition.
+InFocus is a program of Tuolumne County Arts (formerly the Central Sierra Arts Council), and as such, it is a non-profit exhibition.

 Thanks to the show’s generous sponsor’s contributions and the show’s entry fees, InFocus is a self-sustaining event.